Skip to Content

 How does a carbon plate running shoe work?

-Generally speaking, carbon plate shoes contain a combination of Pebax (or EVA) foam and, as the name suggests, a carbon fibre plate.
-Pebax is a highly resilient, super-light foam that returns a significant proportion of energy, giving a bouncing feeling as someone runs.
+Generally speaking, carbon plate shoes contain a combination of high-energy return foam (e.g. PEBA) and, as the name suggests, a carbon fibre plate.
+PEBA is a highly resilient, super-light foam that returns a significant proportion of energy, giving a bouncing feeling as someone runs.
 The plate also has a spring function, which is thought to work in conjunction with the foam to provide propulsion.

-Whilst carbon plate shoes will still feel bouncy on a gentle 5k plod, given that they are ultimately designed for racing, our recommendations below are based upon use at pace.
+Given that carbon plate shoes are ultimately designed for racing, our recommendations below are based upon use at pace.
 Why is pace important?
 When you run fast (whatever fast may be to you), you run with greater efficiency and these shoes are built to enhance that efficiency, so that's when you get the most benefit from them.

-Carbon plate running shoes all sit around the 40mm stack height (the max height for a shoe stack as set by World Athletics), which is a lot of foam/shoe.
+You might be able to get away with wearing some carbon plate shoes at gentler paces, but bear in mind they can feel quite stiff and unstable when you're just cruising along.
+Not to mention, carbon shoes all sit around the 40mm stack height (the max height for a shoe stack as set by World Athletics), which is a lot of foam/shoe.
 This means that if you're a minimal shoe wearer or just someone who likes to 'feel' the ground when running, these might not be for you, as there is a certain amount of disconnect that takes place with any larger shoe.
-This is not to say that you'll be stomping around unable to feel your feet university of tennessee nike shoes grey blue.
+This is not to say that you'll be stomping around unable to feel your feet on the ground, but there is a degree of instability that comes with a larger shoe.

 sequence of images showing runners athletic shoes and a treadmill analysis setup